dance2die/sung.codes/content/blog/2017/refactoring-helps-dealing-legacy-code/index.md

 ---
-title: "How Refactoring Helps Dealing with Legacy Code"
+title: How Refactoring Helps Dealing with Legacy Code
-date: "2017-06-11"
+date: '2017-06-11'
-coverImage: "featured-image.jpg"
+coverImage: featured-image.jpg
+published_at: '2017-06-11T13:36:50.000Z'
+tags: 'blogentry, programming, beyondlegacycode, book'
+author: Sung M. Kim
 ---

 You are writing code either professionally or for fun.
 A lot of times, we think that our code will never change.